vitorinojoao/mlapi/README.md

 You can use and improve the code of `data_postprocessor.py`.

 &rarr; **How to send multiple requests to different routes?**
-Several GET and POST requests can be sent, in addition to a general health check.
+Several GET and POST requests can be sent for the routes of `/auth/` and `/api/`.
 You can use `mlapirequests.postman_collection.json`.